AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 It seems on the whole probable that while Ignatius did not dogmatize on human destiny, he regarded the resurrection as conditional.
-But here, as elsewhere, the student should remember that the pernicious doctrine of
-\"reserve\" or "economy" continually controlled the minds of the early Christian teachers, so that they not only withheld their real views of the future, lest ignorant people should take advantage of God\'s goodness, but threatened consequences of sin to sinners, in order to supply the inducements that they thought the masses of people required to deter them from sin.
+But here, as elsewhere, the student should remember that the pernicious doctrine of "reserve" or "economy" continually controlled the minds of the early Christian teachers, so that they not only withheld their real views of the future, lest ignorant people should take advantage of God's goodness, but threatened consequences of sin to sinners, in order to supply the inducements that they thought the masses of people required to deter them from sin.
 Dr. Ballou thinks that this father held that the